Scrutinizing a massless dark photon: basis independence: Physical effects of a massless dark photon

+Requiring that $a_{\mu}^{\text{2-loop}}$ satisfies $\Delta a_{\mu}=a_{\mu}^{\text{exp}}-a_{\mu}^{\text{SM}}= 268(63)(43)\times 10^{-11}$~\cite{Tanabashi:2018zz} and $\delta E$ is smaller than the experimental precision 0.02~MHz~\cite{Gluck:2007ia,Karshenboim:2005iy} at 2-sigma levels and $a_{e}^{\text{2-loop}}$ satisfies $\Delta a_{e}=a_{e}^{\text{exp}}-a_{e}^{\text{SM}}=-87\pm 36\times 10^{-14}$~\cite{Davoudiasl:2018fbb,Parker191,Aoyama:2017uqe} at 3-sigma level, we obtain constraints on $\epsilon$ as a function of $m_{f_{\chi}}$ shown in Fig.~\ref{fig:mchi_epsilon}.
+The black region is allowed by the muon $g-2$ measurements at 2-sigma level, while region above the red (blue) curve is excluded by the Lamb shift (electron $g-2$) measurement at 2-sigma (3-sigma) level.
+The purple region is excluded by the invisible decays of Positronium at 90\% C.L.~\cite{Badertscher:2006fm}.
+Interestingly, we find that the constraint from the electron $g-2$ is stronger than that from the Lamb shift.
+With future improvement in the sensitivity of electron $g-2$ measurement, one may gain more information about massless dark photon.
+Nevertheless, the constraints obtained in the same mass range for $m_{f_\chi}$ are weaker than that from SLAC beam-dump experiment~\cite{Prinz:1998ua}, invisible decays of Positronium~\cite{Badertscher:2006fm} and indirect constraint from the effective number of neutrino species bound~\cite{Vogel:2013raa,Brust:2013xpv}.

-Where can the kinetic mixing effect then be detected?
-Interaction with dark current must be involved in order to see any physical effect.
-Since dark current cannot be detected using detectors that are sensitive only to SM particles, the effects will be in the form of missing energy $\slashed{E}_T$, including on-shell or off-shell dark photon.
-We consider processes involving two massless gauge bosons in the final states from the Higgs boson decay or proton-proton $(p p)$ collision as shown in Fig.~\ref{fig:collider}.
+Let us finally discuss the possibility of detecting dark photon effects without knowing details of dark current $j_X^\mu$.
+The processes involving two massless gauge bosons in the final states from the Higgs boson decay or proton-proton $(p p)$ collision are shown in Fig.~\ref{fig:collider}.
 To obtain the final results, one starts from $h, pp \to AA, AX,XX$ and analyze how $A$ and $X$ produce signal in the detectors.
 If $A$ or $X$ is detected by $j^\mu_{em}$, it is identified as a photon $(\gamma)$.
-If $A$ or $X$ is detected by $j^\mu_{X}$, it is identified as dark photon $(\gamma_D)$.
-Thus the signature for the diagram in Fig.~\ref{fig:collider} can be \begin{itemize} \item $j_{em}^2$: diphoton $(\gamma\gamma)$; \item $j_{em}j_{X}$: mono-photon $(\gamma\slashed{E}_T)$; \item $j_{X}^2$: $\slashed{E}_T$. \end{itemize} In case of $j_{em}^2$, the collider signature is diphoton.
-The amplitude of $pp,h\to \gamma\gamma$ including the contributions from $A$ and $X$ is proportional to
+The amplitude of $h,pp\to \gamma^*\gamma^*$ including the contributions from $A$ and $X$ is proportional to

 The total effect amounts to the redefinition $\bar e = e/\sqrt{1-\sigma^2c^2_W}$, just as in $g-2$ case, which is unobserved and independent of the angle $\beta$.
-Therefore, the diphoton rate is equal to its SM value.
+Therefore, the rate at this order is equal to its SM value.
+If both $A$ and $X$ are on shell, effectively we can sum over the rates of $h,pp\to AA$, $AX$, $XX$, similar to that in the Compton scattering.
+This also leads to the SM rate into two real photons.